IEEE Working Group on Big Data & Analytics for Transmission Systems

-The Task Force Application of Big Data Analytic on Transmission System Dynamic Security Assessment belongs to the IEEE PES Subcommittee on Big Data & Analytics for Power Systems and is part of the IEEE Power & Energy Society (IEEE PES).
+The Working Group on Big Data & Analytics for Transmission Systems belongs to the IEEE PES Subcommittee on Big Data & Analytics for Power Systems and is part of the IEEE Power & Energy Society (IEEE PES).

 The energy demand is continuously growing as result of a more digital and technological Society and energy transitions are pushing towards more sustainable societies demanding for modern and carbon-free energy grids.